Karina LeBlanc: Coaching career

 LeBlanc served as an assistant coach at Rutgers University from 2005 to 2009.
 She has also served as a goalkeeper coach with the Canadian under-15 national team, and developed goalkeeping clinics throughout the United States and Canada.

 Management career

 CONCACAF hired LeBlanc to be the head of women's soccer in July 2018.
 She left that position in 2021 to become general manager of the Portland Thorns FC.
 Her predecessor, Gavin Wilkinson, was removed because of the 2021 NWSL abuse scandal.

+On Oct.
+9, 2024, RAJ Sports, owner of the Thorns, announced that LeBlanc would transition out of her role as general manager at the end of the 2024 season, and on Oct.
+24, announced that she would become Executive Vice President of Strategic Growth Development.
+She was succeeded as general manager by Jeff Agoos.